-A far better option is to try stretching or massaging the OPPOSITE buttock – this sounds bizarre, but can genuinely help to fix imbalances and encourage relaxation in the problematic side!
+A far better option for many people is to try stretching or massaging the OPPOSITE buttock.
+This sounds bizarre, but can genuinely help to fix imbalances and encourage relaxation in the problematic side!

-This is the strategy I used to help my client that I spoke about earlier to fix her piriformis syndrome in 2 weeks!
+This is the strategy I used to help my client to relieve her piriformis syndrome in 2 weeks!

-Try the stretch below on the GOOD side:
+I asked her to try the stretch below on the GOOD (non-painful) side:

 - Sit on the floor with your bad leg stretched out in front of you